-Rendering first aid assistance at the scene of a road accident is a temporary procedure.
-Follow the DRABC routine until professional Emergency Medical Service personnel arrive.
+Rendering emergency first aid assistance at the scene of a road accident is a temporary procedure that can help to save lives.

-DRABC UK FIRST AID FOR EMERGENCY ROAD CASUALTIES: Being prepared means always carrying a first aid kit and being trained in first aid emergency response skills.
+As a motorist, being prepared means always carrying a first aid kit and getting trained in emergency response skills.

-Learning how to administer first aid from a qualified organisation could empower you to save someone's life.
+Hence, learning how to administer CPR and first aid (e.g. from a qualified organisation) could empower you to save someone's life.

-The following information covers general assistance first aid rules which may be helpful as roadside emergency procedures.
+The following information covers general assistance first aid rules which may be helpful as part of the general roadside emergency procedures.

-You should always approach the scene with due caution.
-Try to switch off vehicle engines, stop anyone from smoking, and warn other traffic of the accident.
+Therefore, you should always approach the scene with due caution.
+Try to switch off vehicle engines, stop anyone from smoking, and try to warn other traffic about the incident.

 First Aid 'DR ABC' driving theory is a memory word acronym.
 It is the 'ABC of first aid' used to guide laypersons through the correct emergency response procedures of a primary survey.

-The letters DRABC stands for Danger, Response, Airway, Breathing, and Circulation.
+The definition of the letters DRABC stands for Danger, Response, Airway, Breathing, and Circulation.

 D - Danger: Check that you and any bystanders are not in danger.